JetBrains/guide/sites/pycharm-guide/tutorials/getting-started-pycharm/basic-code-refactoring/index.md

 These are three common refactoring techniques that will automate your workflow and minimize your chances of bugs.
 PyCharm has many more robust refactoring capabilities, so, after experimenting with these basic ones make sure to [try the others](https://www.jetbrains.com/help/pycharm/refactoring-source-code.html).

 In the next step we will see how to perform basic testing in PyCharm.

+## Video
+You can also check out the video for this step from our Getting Started series on YouTube: